Common allergens associated with cats

 When those sniffles and itchy eyes overtakes your day, now, let’s don your detective hat and get to the bottom of the mystery.
 Figuring out if your adorable furball is the culprit behind your allergic reactions is a journey that starts with a simple visit to the allergist.
 Consider of them as your allergy sleuths, equipped with an arsenal of tests to pinpoint the pesky proteins leaving you red and puffy.

 Roll up your sleeves because skin testing is often the opening act.
 A small amount of suspected allergens, including the infamous Fel d 1, is introduced into your skin, usually on the forearm.
-It’s like a VIP pass; if your body reacts with a little red bump, congrats – you’ve won an ironic lottery signaling your sensitivity to kitty’s built-in perfume.
+It is like a VIP pass; if your body reacts with a little red bump, congrats – you’ve won an ironic lottery signaling your sensitivity to kitty’s built-in perfume.
 But if the thought of skin tests sends shivers down your spine, a blood test can step in as your knight in shining armor.
 This less invasive test measures the amount of allergy-causing antibodies in your bloodstream.
 No bumps, no fuss!

 But what about Mr. Whiskers?
 Your cat isn’t left out of this scientific exploration, as your vet can help separate fact from feline fiction.
 Although there’s no allergy test specific for cats themselves, our furry friends can be examined for overall health to ensure they aren’t carriers for other allergens such as mites or fleas, which may exacerbate your allergic woes.